tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 ### Personal Connection

 I strove to always make my last question one of these.
 Even if I only had time for one question, I would choose one of these.
-I wanted to try to end on a more personal high note, ideally leaving the interviewer with a &ldquo;good taste in their mouth.&rdquo;
+I wanted to try to end on a more personal high note, ideally leaving the interviewer with a good "taste" in their mouth.

-- Highlight of job?
+- Can you share a highlight of the job/company for you?
 - What do you do for fun?
 Hobbies?
 - If you could wave a magic wand and change one thing?
   A generally applicable question (feedback questions, interviews, one-on-ones), stolen from my [fantastic former co-worker](https://github.com/c-saunders).
-- What&rsquo;s something interesting you recently learned?
+- What's something interesting you recently learned?
 - What book are you reading?
 Show are you watching?

 ## By stage or interviewer

-As mentioned above, I&rsquo;ve found that some questions are much better equipped for different stages of the process.
-I haven&rsquo;t fully fleshed this out, but do have a section for the phone screen and another list of questions specific for the hiring manager.
+As mentioned above, I've found that some questions are much better equipped for different stages of the process.
+I haven't fully fleshed this out, but do have a section for the phone screen and another list of questions specific to the hiring manager.

+In writing this post, I realized I may benefit from restructuring how I am tracking my questions.
+I may be able to leverage tags to group questions in useful ways.

 ### Phone screen